Shop for perishable food items.

 Did you know…Turkeys were domesticated in North America and first introduced to England in the 16th century?
 Yorkshireman William Strickland is believed to be the first person to bring them here in 1526.
 By the early 18th century, Norfolk farmers were leading gangs of turkeys on foot to London for market each winter.
 But it wasn’t until the late 19th century that turkey became more affordable and started to rival goose as a Christmas bird of choice.

 The Day in Detail:

-Mrs. C says: Hit the supermarket early today for the big food shop, which hopefully won’t be too enormous if you followed our countdown from early November.
-If you want to ensure a parking space and fewer elbow fights in the aisles.
+Mrs. C says: If you have to go to the supermarket in person for a festive food shop, do it early today if you can.
+It hopefully won’t be too enormous if you followed our countdown from early November.
 Remember your list: have a paper one and a back up on your mobile phone.
 Perishable items – like fruit, vegetables, cream, milk, bread, freshly made desserts and pies – will be high on your grocery list.
 And, of course, the meat selection – turkey, ham, pork, bacon, sausages, goose and chicken – unless you have made separate provision for these.

 Don’t put pressure on yourself to cook Christmas dinner from scratch unless you adore the process.
 It is more than acceptable these days to buy a few ready-made dishes, gravy or stuffing.
 You can always customise them if you wish.
 For example, a dash of sherry in the gravy or chopped walnuts in the sprouts.
 If you have bought a frozen turkey, start the defrosting now (check our Food & Drink page for more).